baigel2/baigelbytes/content/stories/2amatures.md

                   "Tom look.
 There's a hole in the wall."

 "It's small.
 We could probably squeeze in though.
-Here, put the cardboard on the ground it doesn't take our heat.
-I'll take bag outta that trash can we'll use it as a blanket."
+Here, put the cardboard on the ground it so doesn't take our heat.
+I'll take the bag outta that trash can we'll use it as a blanket."

 They squeeze in carefully.
 It's a tight fit but ther'es just enough room to breath at least.